yochaigal/newschoolrevolution/_posts/2023-07-10-cairn-2e-playtest.md

 ## Clarifications, decisions

 Over the years I've heard a lot of the same questions over and over again, despite the existence of the Cairn FAQ.
 Obviously, clarity is the enemy of minimalism here.
 Fortunately I've had a lot of time to think things over, rephrase some things, and (finally) hire an editor.
-The rules are fine-tuned and less "vague" while (hopefully) still allowing for the kinds of flexibility Cairn was known for.
+The rules are fine-tuned and less "vague" while (hopefully) still allowing for the kinds of flexibility Cairn is known for.

 ## Backgrounds